Shikharm16/facial-emotion-recognition/README.md

 Two databases are used here namely CK+ and fer2013 for buliding a supervised deep learning model using Convolution Neural networks.

-You can easily push the well described .ipynb file to view the source code.
+You can easily pull or clone the well described .ipynb file to view the source code.
 This code was written and modified on google colab.